top of page

 Capturing the essence of Mount Tumbarumba Vineyard across all the seasons and elements...

-Mount Tumbarumba Vineyard's "On the fly" bottle labels • Photography © Bottle and Brush Studio 2021
+Mount Tumbarumba Vineyard's vintages • Photography © Bottle and Brush Studio 2022

 Tumbarumba is where we currently live.
 It is located in the cool climate mountain region in the Snowy Valleys of New South Wales.
 "Tumba", as called by locals, is surrounded by farms, forests and vineyards.
 Yes, vineyards!
 Have you ever heard of any of the Tumbarumba wines?
 If not, you’ve absolutely gotta look for them.
 But I'll get back to the whole wine region later on.
-When we moved in a few years ago, one of my first photography assignments was offered to my husband and me by Mount Tumbarumba Vineyard.
-I met the lovely vigneron couple Elvie and Richard while doing markets and I was delighted to work on this 4 season's photography project for them.
-Back then, I was already building up on this type of commission work but I was mainly doing graphic design.
-I discovered then, this was going to be my new passion.
-Capturing where the produce grows is amazing as you get to learn where it all comes from, and the processes involved.
-It also has its challenges: weather forecasts, the timing for the best available light and extreme events organised by mother nature...
+In my first years living in town, Mount Tumbarumba Vineyard offered my husband and me one of my first photography assignments.
+I met the lovely vigneron couple Elvie and Richard while doing markets, and I was delighted to work on this 4 season's photography project for them.
+I was already building up on photography commission work but was mainly offering graphic design at this stage.
+I discovered then this was going to be my new passion.
+Capturing where the produce grows is amazing as you learn where it comes from and the processes involved.
+It also has challenges: weather forecasts, the timing for the best available light and extreme events organised by Mother Nature...
 We certainly learned from this after a freaky hailstorm and bushfires.
 The project has taken more than 4 seasons to achieve, but we made it and here's the story!

 Spring morning light in the vineyard • Photography © Bottle and Brush Studio 2018